buganart/dialog/README.md

 Run the API server with local checkpoint directory

-    dialog-api --checkpoint-dir /path/to/model/checkpoint/directory
+    python api.py --checkpoint-dir /path/to/model/checkpoint/directory

 Or with a pretrained model

-    dialog-api --checkpoint-dir microsoft/DialoGPT-small
+    python api.py --checkpoint-dir microsoft/DialoGPT-small

 ### Docker
-Build docker container (*or* get the docker container from somewhere else).
+Build docker container with the Dockerfile.
-Building requires the [nix](https://nixos.org/download.html) package manager to be installed.

-    nix-build container.nix

-Import docker container

-    docker load --input result
+    docker build -t <image name> .

-Run the API server with docker
+Run the API server with docker using a pretrained model (get the uploaded docker container from buganart/)

-    docker run -p 8080:8080 -e CHECKPOINT_DIR=/checkpoint -v /path/to/model/checkpoint/directory:/checkpoint -it buganart/dialog-api:0.1.1
+    docker run -it --rm -p 8080:8080 buganart/dialog-api:0.1.2 python api.py --checkpoint-dir microsoft/DialoGPT-small

 Note the volume mount from the host file system to `/checkpoint` inside the docker container.
 This can be used to choose which model to run (via a different checkpoint).

-On windows with WSL2 the windows drives are accessible under `/mnt/`, for example
+On windows with WSL2 the windows drives are accessible with the path format below, for example

-    docker run -p 8080:8080 -e CHECKPOINT_DIR=/checkpoint -v /mnt/c/Users/.../GANS/checkpoint-7161:/checkpoint -it buganart/dialog-api:0.1.1
+    docker run -it --rm -p 8080:8080 -v d:/path/to/checkpoint_folder:/checkpoint buganart/dialog-api:0.1.2 python api.py --checkpoint-dir /checkpoint

-Note that these paths are case sensitive: `/mnt/C` does not work.

-Or to use a pretrained model

-    docker run -p 8080:8080 -e CHECKPOINT_DIR=microsoft/DialoGPT-small -it buganart/dialog-api:0.1.1

 #### Docker on Windows
 Have not tested running anything on windows but I found this article about